Transportation at a Glance

 Getting Around in Seward

 If you're not looking to tool around the rest of the Kenai Peninsula, you'll probably be ok without a car in Seward.
 Some hotels and tour operators provide shuttle service.
 Much of town is within walking distance, if you're in good health and don't mind a good walk.
-Exit Glacier is not within walking distance, but the Seward Windsong Lodge offers a guided tour and can take up to 20 people.
+Exit Glacier is not within walking distance, but there's a shuttle you can book from downtown.
 Or go by cab, which will take up to 5 people.
 If having a car would be more convenient, it's probably best to just rent in Anchorage and drive both ways.